tomasc/mongoid_permalink_extension/README.md

 # Mongoid Permalink Extension

-A [Mongoid](https://github.com/mongoid/mongoid) field extension that stores any String as a permalink slug.
+A [Mongoid](https://github.com/mongoid/mongoid) field extension that stores String as a permalink slug.

 * converts spaces to hyphens
 * converts to camel case